All About Christmas and the Christmas Season

 Frequently Asked Questions

-1. While different authorities and churches seem to reckon the beginning and end of the "Twelve Days of Christmas" slightly differently, the "Twelve Days of Christmas" are a time of continued Christmas celebration running from Christmas until Epiphany.
+1. What are the 12 Days of Christmas?
+While different authorities and Churches seem to reckon the beginning and end of the "12 Days of Christmas" slightly differently, the "12 Days of Christmas" are a time of continued Christmas celebration running from Christmas until Epiphany.
 Contrary to popular assumptions, the 12 days do not begin before Christmas, but after.
-Some reckonings begin the period on Christmas Day itself, while others begin the "twelves days" on Christmas night or December 26th.
-Some reckonings end the twelve days on January 5th, while others include Epiphany within the twelve days.
+Some reckonings begin the period on Christmas Day itself, while others begin the "12 days" on Christmas night or December 26.
+Some reckonings end the 12 days on January 5, while others include Epiphany.
 Whatever the reckoning, since there has always been a strong historical connection between Christmas and Epiphany, it makes sense that these two major feasts would be connected by a period of celebration.
-The twelve days of Christmas are rather ancient, as the Second Council of Tours in 566 (or 567) proclaimed their importance.
+The 12 days of Christmas are rather ancient, as the Second Council of Tours in 566 (or 567) proclaimed their importance.

-2. Actually there is a possibility that Jesus was born around December 25th, and that his conception occurred in March (see question 2 below).
-Ultimately, nobody knows, or can ever know, exactly when he was born.
+2. Don't you know Jesus wasn't born on December 25?
+Actually there is a possibility that Jesus was born around December 25, and that His conception occurred in March.
+Ultimately, nobody knows, or can ever know, exactly when He was born.
 Some people use this doubt about the exact date to try to discredit Christmas.
-However, it shows a profound misunderstanding of what Christmas is about.
+However, this attitude shows a profound misunderstanding of what Christmas is about.
 In the Church, Christmas is a feast of the Incarnation, a day set aside to celebrate and remember that God became man to save us from our sins and redeem the world.
-That God would become a little baby, born to a human Mother, in our hostile world to deliver us from death and sin is quite a testament to his love.
-Many modern Christians (and skeptics who argue with them) think too much in terms of technicalities or factoids.
-Christmas is not about dates on birth certificates, but about the love of God in becoming man.
+That God would become a little baby, born to a human mother, in our hostile world to deliver us from death and sin is quite a testament to His love.
+Christmas is about celebrating what happened – God became man out of love for us – not about when it happened.

 7. Is Santa Christian?